maxrt101/ff/README.md

 }
 ```

-Compiler resolves a module filename, by appending an import name to a set of folders (folder where importer is and current working directory) and checking if the resulting path exists.
+Compiler resolves a module filename, by appending an import name to a set of folders (folder where source file is located and current working directory) and checking if the resulting path exists.
 Compiler will try to add `.ff` and `.ffmod` extensions to the import module name if the file with such name doesn't exist.

-Note: if imported file has other declarations apart from the imported module declaration, they will be ignored.
+Note: if imported file has other declarations apart from the imported module declaration, they will be ignored (except for imports).